-{\bf Acknowledgement:} G.M. extends heartfelt thanks to all the undergraduate, postgraduate, and doctoral students, as well as to all the teachers, collaborators, and well wishers, whose support has significantly enriched him.
-S.G. gratefully acknowledges his father for his unwavering support in shaping his character and guiding his personal growth, and extends sincere appreciation to all co-authors for their valuable and insightful contributions.\\
+{\bf Acknowledgement:} The authors thank Prof. Surhud More, IUCAA, Pune, for his valuable and illuminating suggestions on the manuscript.
+G.M.
+(Visiting Associate, IUCAA) and S.G. gratefully acknowledge IUCAA, Pune, India, for the visiting opportunity and for facilitating the completion of part of this work during their visits.
+A part of the work of A.B. has been supported by RUSA project of the University of Calcutta.
+E.G. and G.M. also thank the COST Association (CA21136 CosmoVerse), European Union, for the opportunity to participate in this international association as group members.
+G.M. extends heartfelt thanks to all the undergraduate, postgraduate, and doctoral students, as well as to all the teachers, collaborators, and well-wishers, whose support has significantly enriched him.
+S.G. gratefully acknowledges his father for his unwavering support in shaping his character and guiding his personal growth, and extends sincere appreciation to all co-authors for their valuable and insightful contributions. \\

 {\bf Conflicts of interest:} The authors declare no conflicts of interest.\\

 {\bf Funding information:} Not available.\\

 {\bf Data availability:} The data used in this study are readily accessible from public sources for validation of our model; however, we did not generate any new datasets for this research.\\